 E-COMMERCE 12 (FORMERLY MARKETING 12) (AS)

-Did you know that the KFC slogan “finger lickin’ good” means “eat your fingers off” in Chinese?
-Or that Chevrolet’s Nova did not sell very well in Spanish speaking countries because “No va” means “doesn’t go”?
-These are a couple of examples that show why some products succeed in one market but not in others.
-How do geography, culture, and language affect a company’s marketing strategy?
-In Marketing 12, students will study and examine markets and advertising on a global scale.
+The KFC slogan “fingerlickin’ good” in Chinese meant “eat your fingers off” and the Chevrolet Nova had poor sales in Spanish speaking countries because “No va” means “doesn’t go”.
+These are a couple of examples why some products succeed in one market but not others.
+How do geography, culture and language affect a company’s marketing strategy?
+In E-Commerce 12, students will study and examine markets and advertising on a global scale.
 The course will provide students with an opportunity to enhance their business management and entrepreneurship skills from a global perspective.
-With the aid of various software programs, students will have the opportunity to study different parts of the world and learn more about other cultures and marketing as well.
-So get ready to take a trip around the world with Marketing 12!
-Recommendation: Marketing 11.
+Recommendation: Marketing & Promotion 11